 About Importing Responses

-You can use the Import Data option in the Data & Analysis tab to combine responses from two identical surveys, re-upload edited data, or bring in your own data.
+You can import data in the Data & Analysis tab to combine responses from two identical surveys, re-upload edited data, or bring your own data into a survey.

 Preparing Your Survey

 Before importing, you’ll first need a survey to import your data to.
 Your survey’s format and your data file format must match exactly.
 This can be achieved using one of these three options: